Unlocking the Full Potential of CSS: Overcoming Adoption Barriers

 The Need for Lean CSS

-Another obstacle is the requirement for lean and easy-to-understand CSS code.
+Another challenge is the requirement for lean and easy-to-understand CSS code.
 As projects grow, CSS rules can become convoluted and difficult to manage.
 Developers often prioritize stable, production-ready features over new, experimental ones.
 Additionally, many websites rely on Bootstrap and other frameworks, rather than investing time in developing tailored styles that align with their branding.

 The “If It Ain’t Broke” Mentality